phelipegomes/CondoStockAPI/README.md

-# CondoStock app: Use guide
+# CondoStock API: Use guide

 # Índice